 More Focus on Local Market

 China is such a versatile country that people belonging to different areas have certain preferences.
-Now the advertisers are creating such advertisements with which the locals can relate to easily.
+Now advertisers are creating such advertisements with the locals can relate to easily.
 Thus, the concept of targeting the local market is a trend gaining a lot of popularity these days.
 With this concept, the advertisers comprehend what their consumers require and thus create their ad campaigns based on their analysis.
-Although the internet and information & communication technology (ICT) has allowed people to sell their products and services in international markets, still the small and medium organizations are focusing on local markets.
+Although the internet and information & communication technology (ICT) has allowed people to sell their products and services in international markets, still small and medium organizations are focusing on local markets.
 They are targeting domestic customers to keep the business operations simple.
-The population of China is enough to support small and medium business.
+The population of China is enough to support small and medium businesses.

 Advertising Trends In Terms Of Product and Services